peterhpark/peterhpark.github.io/_pages/about.md

 mixture of many factors, which are often difficult to unravel.
 Deep learning is an effective and flexible solution searching method for such tasks, especially ill-posed problems.
 So far, my research has been in fluorescence microscopy.
-In my latest project, I have implemented a novel unsupervised learning method to achieve isotropic resolution for volumetric fluorescence microscopy without any external references (meaning, we only train and test with one sample).
+In my latest project, I have implemented a novel unsupervised learning method to achieve isotropic resolution for volumetric fluorescence microscopy without any external references or prior information about the imaging conditions;
+we only train and test with one sample.
 I am interested in branching out to other modalities and further testing and developing this framework: e.g., medical imaging modalities and holotomography.

 ![research interest](../images/mission.jpeg)